Prince Gong's Mansion

 Prince Gong's Mansion, also known as the Prince Kung Mansion, is a museum and tourist attraction located in Xicheng District, Beijing, just north of the Shichahai Lake.
 It consists of large siheyuan-style mansions and gardens.
-Originally constructed for Heshen, an official highly favoured by the Qianlong Emperor, it was later renamed after Prince Gong, a Manchu prince and influential statesman of the late Qing dynasty, who inhabited the mansion in the late 19th century.
+Originally constructed for Heshen, an official renowned for being the most corrupt official in Chinese history, it was later renamed after Prince Gong, a Manchu prince and influential statesman of the late Qing dynasty, who inhabited the mansion in the late 19th century.

 Name

 "Kung" is the older, Wade-Giles romanization of the same Chinese character spelled "gong" in pinyin.
-It was not Yixin's personal name, but a title meaning the "Respectful Prince" or "King".
+It was not Yixin's personal name, but a title meaning the "Respectful" Prince or King.

 History

-Prince Gong's Mansion was constructed in 1777 during the Qing dynasty for Heshen, a prominent court official in the reign of the Qianlong Emperor infamous for being the most corrupt official in Chinese history.
+Prince Gong's Mansion was constructed in 1777 during the Qing dynasty for Heshen, a prominent court official in the reign of the Qianlong Emperor renowned for being the most corrupt official in Chinese history.
 From a young age, Heshen earned the favor of the Qianlong Emperor and rose swiftly through the ranks in the imperial administration to become one of the top and wealthiest officials in the imperial court.
 In 1799, the Jiaqing Emperor, successor to the Qianlong Emperor, accused Heshen of corruption and had him executed and his property confiscated.
 The mansion was given to Prince Qing, the 17th and youngest son of the Qianlong Emperor.

 In 1851, the Xianfeng Emperor gave the mansion to his sixth brother, Prince Gong, whom the mansion is named after.

 In 1921, after the collapse of the Qing dynasty, Prince Gong's grandson, Puwei, offered the property as a mortgage to the Order of Saint Benedict of the Catholic Church.
 The Benedictines invested significant resources into restoring the dilapidated mansion for use as a university.
 It was then known as Furen Catholic University until the priests were deported from China in 1951.

 During the Cultural Revolution, the mansion was used by the Beijing Air Conditioning Factory until it experienced a revival in the 1980s.
 In 1982, it was declared a Major Historical and Cultural Site Protected at the National Level in Beijing.
 Since November 1996, the buildings and the gardens have become a tourist attraction.
 Renovation works on the mansion were completed on 24 August 2008 during the 2008 Summer Olympics in Beijing.